 The difference between Labradoodle and Goldendoodle lifespans is not much at all on average.

 A study into the lifespan of dogs in England suggests that Labrador Retrievers and Golden Retrievers actually have the same average lifespan – 12.5 years!

 It found that Poodles live on average, 12 years.

 Your dog’s lifespan will depend on a variety of things.
 But you can expect a standard sized Labradoodle or Goldendoodle to live to around 12 years!

 Choosing a Healthy Puppy

-For this reason, it is wise to always ask to see the breeder’s parent dog health records to ensure breeding stock has been cleared of known heritable health concerns.
+It is wise to always ask to see the breeder’s parent dog health records to ensure breeding stock has been cleared of known heritable health concerns.

 Reputable breeders typically provide an initial guarantee of health for 12 to 24+ months as well as a take-back guarantee should the puppy not work out for some reason.